Putin-linked businessman admits interference in US elections - ExBulletin

 Putin-linked businessman admits interference in US elections

-Kremlin-linked entrepreneur Yevgeny Prigozhin today admitted he has interfered in US elections and will continue to do so, confirming for the first time charges he has denied for years.
+Kremlin-linked entrepreneur Yevgeny Prigozhin admitted on Monday that he has interfered in the US election and will continue to do so, confirming for the first time charges he has denied in years.

-“Gentlemen, we have interfered, are interfering and will interfere.
-Carefully, precisely, surgically and in our own way, as we know how to do,” Prigozhin boasted in comments posted on social media.

-The statement from the press office of his catering company that earned him the nickname “Putin’s chef”, came on the eve of the US midterm elections.

-“It is well known and well documented in the public domain that entities associated with Yevgeny Prigozhin have sought to influence elections around the world, including in the United States.
-The United States has worked to expose and counter Russia’s malign influence efforts as we discover them,” she said, noting that Yevgeny has been sanctioned by the United States, the United Kingdom and the European Union.

-“Part of Russia’s efforts is to promote narratives aimed at undermining democracy and sowing division and discord.
-It is not surprising that Russia shines a light on its attempted efforts and fabricates a story about its successes on the eve of an election,” she added.

-In September, Prigozhin also publicly stated that he was behind the Wagner Group’s mercenary force – which he had also previously denied – and spoke openly about his involvement in Russia’s 8-month war in Ukraine.
+In September, Prigozhin also publicly stated that he was behind the mercenary force of the Wagner Group, which he had also previously denied and spoke openly about his involvement in Russia’s 8-month war in Ukraine.
 The military contractor has also sent its forces to places like Syria and sub-Saharan Africa.

 A video also emerged recently of a man resembling Prigozhin visiting Russian penal colonies to recruit prisoners to fight in Ukraine.